Skip to main content

 The control-plane architecture

-z4j separates the brain (central server + dashboard) from agents (thin pip packages that run in your app).
-Agents push events over an outbound WebSocket.
-The brain dispatches commands back over the same channel.
+z4j separates z4j (central server + dashboard) from agents (thin pip packages that run in your app).
+Agents push events over an outbound WebSocket. z4j dispatches commands back over the same channel.

 Your application Apache 2.0